dotnet/AspNetCore.Docs/aspnet/data/ef-mvc/migrations.rst

   .. image:: migrations/_static/open-command-window.png
      :alt: Open command window

-.. note:: Before you can enter a command, stop IIS Express for the site, or you may get an error message: "cannot access the file ...
-ContosoUniversity.dll because it is being used by another process."
-To stop the site, find the IIS Express icon in the Windows System Tray, and right-click it, then click **ContosoUniversity > Stop Site**.
+.. note:: Before you enter a command, stop IIS Express for the site, or you may get an error message: "*cannot access the file ...
+ContosoUniversity.dll because it is being used by another process.*" To stop the site, find the IIS Express icon in the Windows System Tray, and right-click it, then click **ContosoUniversity > Stop Site**.

 In the command window, enter the following command: